 The Kitchen Table at The W Singapore

 For lovers of relaxed tropical style and funky tunes, the W Singapore Remix Sunday brunch will hit the spot.
 Snap up a spot in the strikingly designed yet casual dining room, or in the exotic outdoors.
 The Kitchen Table restaurant boasts themed stations such as the Seafood Fridge, Carving and Grill and Ready to Wok & Roll.
-And this will have the kids rubbing their little hands together in delight: there’s a FAIRY FLOSS MACHINE.
+And this will have the kids rubbing their little hands together in delight: there’s a FAIRY FLOSS MACHINE along with the chance to decorate their own muffins and pizza.
 While there’s not a lot else to entertain kids except kid-centric food, you get complimentary access to the WET pool and take a dip post-feast as the DJ beats kick in.
 Detox.
 Retox.
 Repeat.

 The Knolls at Capella